Optimal Trekking Season

 -

-Stretching: Regular stretching improves flexibility, reduces the risk of injury, and aids in recovery.
-Focus on stretches for your hamstrings, calves, hip flexors, and lower back.
+Stretching: Regular stretching improves flexibility, increases circulation, and helps prevent injuries.
+Focus on the calves, hamstrings, hip flexors, and lower back.

 -